Every

 bells should go off, says Filler.
 Spinal fusion is most beneficial

-is easily detected on an x-ray.
-"When properly done for the
+which is easily detected on an x-ray.
+"When properly done

 says Filler.